Oncology FAQs

 What is medical consent?

 This may be because of the treatment you are undergoing, or because of the nature of the cancer you have.
 Many people undergoing cancer treatment will experience a reduced platelet count and may bleed or bruise very easily.
-If cancer has spread to bones, there is an increased risk of fractures, and your doctor may advise against certain therapies.
-If you are feeling tired and weakened from cancer treatment, deep tissue massage can make you feel worse and your doctor will advise you to avoid it.
+If cancer has spread to bones, there is an increased risk of fractures, and your doctor may advise against certain therapies, but we can adapt the treatment to ensure it is safe for you.

 Oncology massage is a very gentle technique and is always suitable for those living with cancer or undergoing treatment – including those with the presentations described above.
 Because the technique is always carried out by someone qualified to treat those with cancer, there is no requirement for your doctor to approve the treatment – although I would encourage you to talk to them if you have any concerns.